jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 With that code, we end up with a map of all the matching entries with a score.

+**Text Search Achievements:**
+- Prefix search using trie data structure
+- Fuzzy search using trigram indexing
+- Levenshtein distance filtering for result relevance
+- BM25 scoring for accurate result ranking
+- Efficient caching of collection statistics

 ## Query Execution

 Now that we have a way to build the expression of the query, we can query individualy each index, it's time to plug everything together in order to execute a complete search.

 As a reminder, considering the engine is organised in shards, the search will simply being executing the search on every shard.
-But considering the search might take some time, the search should return the results each time a shard gets processed.
+But considering the search might take some time, the search should return the results as each shard is processed.

 ```rust
 impl SearchEngine {